joaopmgd/github-tag-api/README.md

 ## Running the tests

+The file main_test.go has the integration tests, which is required a connection to the db and Github

-To run the tests just execute:
+To run the tests locally just execute:

 ```
 go test